ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 With 8000 context PP drops to ~30t/s.

 I'm actually okay with this TG, but I gotta get my PP up :stuck_out_tongue_winking_eye:; my use case requires trawling through a lot of context.
 I'll check back in when I get GPU working and RAM at expected speed.

+> 👤 **saood06** replied on **2025-05-13** at **03:44:10**
+>
+> >RTR seems to have a huge impact.
+>
+> Yes this is because the quant you pulled is optimized for hybrid inference, see #272/#274 for ways to convert it to be CPU optimized (if you plan to keep using it CPU only), if you want to be able to avoid the load times of `-rtr`, but if you plan on using it with your GPU than the quant is already made for that and you just need to use the correct `--override-tensor` for it.
+>
+> > my use case requires trawling through a lot of context.
+>
+> Just a reminder that parallel inference exists and can help get more overall throughput if your use case can allow for it.

 > 👤 **cmoncure** replied on **2025-05-13** at **12:17:53**
 >